jonaslindemann/NAISS-support-web/docs/login/ssh_login.md

 # How to log in with SSH keys

-In order to be able to login into PDC system, the user needs a PDC account, and this PDC account must be linked to your [SUPR](https://supr.naiss.se/) account.
+In order to be able to login into dardel, the user needs a PDC account, and this PDC account must be linked to your [SUPR](https://supr.naiss.se/) account.
-Users can upload their SSH (Secure Shell) public keys with the PDC login portal and then use them to log in to PDC resources.
+Users can upload their SSH (Secure Shell) public keys with the PDC login portal and then use them to log in to Dardel.
 Before following this section, make sure you have a valid PDC account ([Getting Access](../getting_access/get_access.md)).
-Login to PDC systems will be denied without a valid allocation.
+Login to Dardel will be denied without a valid allocation.

 Academic and industrial users connected to the Swedish academia can upload their SSH (Secure Shell) public keys on the PDC login portal and authenticate themselves with the help of the Swedish User and Project Repository [SUPR](https://supr.naiss.se/).